The Easter Story Sunday School Lesson.

 The Brightest Day In All History page 340.

-But don't worry because I have prepared the Easter Story in a summery format with pictures for your children to color in.
-You will find it in our Resource Library HERE.
+But don't worry because I have prepared the Easter Story in a summary format with pictures for your children to color in.
+You will find it in the Kid's Zone.

 Then Judas arrived and kissed Jesus cheek and said 'This is the man you want, arrest Him!'
 He had agreed to betray Jesus for 30 pieces of silver.